Skip to content

 }

 ⚠️ Warning: [[assume]] is the most dangerous of all attributes.
 If your assumption is wrong, the program's behavior is completely unpredictable.
-The author recommends using it only after thorough profiling, confirming the bottleneck, and when you can 100% guarantee the condition always holds.
-In 99% of your code, you don't need it.
+The author suggests using it only after thorough profiling, confirming a bottleneck, and when you can 100% guarantee the condition always holds.
+In 99% of code, you don't need it.

 C++20 [[nodiscard]] Enhancements

-The previous chapter already mentioned that C++20 added the ability to include custom messages with [[nodiscard]].
+The previous chapter mentioned that C++20 added the ability for [[nodiscard]] to carry custom messages.
 Here is a brief supplement.

-This means that if you write vec.empty(); instead of if (vec.empty()), a C++20 compiler will issue a warning.
-This used to be a common source of bugs — empty() looks like "clear," but it actually means "check if empty."
-With [[nodiscard]] added, misused code will at least get a warning.
+This means if you write vec.empty() instead of vec.clear(), a C++20 compiler will issue a warning.
+This used to be a common source of bugs—empty looks like "clear," but it actually means "is empty."
+With [[nodiscard]], misused code at least gets a warning reminder.

 cpp